GET TAX RELIEF NOW!

 Collect pay stubs, business income statements, or benefit award letters covering the last 60 days to document your current monthly income.
 The IRS uses this information to determine whether you qualify for a payment plan and to establish affordable monthly payment amounts.

 Subtract essential living expenses from your monthly income to determine what you can afford to pay consistently.
-Proposing an amount you cannot sustain will result in default, which is more damaging than requesting a smaller, manageable payment from the start.
+Asking for a smaller, manageable payment is better than proposing an unsustainable amount, which leads to default.

-Determine whether you qualify for a short-term extension (up to 180 days, with no setup fee) or a long-term installment agreement (with monthly payments; a setup fee applies).
+Determine whether you qualify for a short-term extension (up to 180 days with no setup fee) or a long-term installment agreement (monthly payments; a setup fee applies).
 Review eligibility requirements on IRS.gov or consult the payment plan comparison tool.

 Submit Form 9465 online at IRS.gov or by mail before the IRS files a Notice of Federal Tax Lien or initiates wage garnishment.
 Early applications have faster approval rates and avoid complications from active collection proceedings already underway.